emfcamp/Website/templates/about/phones.md

 _If you had a Permanent Number Reserved in the Eventphone system and used this on DECT at EMF2024 then we have kept your reservation, please email [poc@emfcamp.org](mailto:poc@emfcamp.org) once you have created an account in our system for us to transfer it over to you._
 #}

-**Numbers are a finite rescource**, we have ~3500 attendees and ~8000 numbers.
+**Numbers are a finite resource**, we have ~3500 attendees and ~8000 numbers.
 Please don't register excessive amounts of numbers that you don't intend to use.

 If you have a use-case that could need a lot of numbers, please come and speak to us and we'll see what we can do!